elastic/testing-genai-applications/08-online-eval/README.md

 ![span screenshot](span.png)

+Arize currently requires its own instrumentation to send structrued Gen AI data to Phoenix, so we have two LLM spans, one from EDOT and one from Arize.

 Now let's run evals against the trace data.

 *Note*: Set `EVAL_MODEL` to a strong model (e.g., `gpt-4o` for OpenAI, or